toyaokeke/MechCombatGame/README.md

 ![Project Packaging Reference](docs/img/Production/ProjectPackagingReference.png)

-7. Once you have completed the above steps, select `File/Package Project/<your OS>`.
+7. Once you have completed the above steps, select `File > Package Project > [ YourPlatform ]`.
 This process may take several minutes depending on the performance of your machine.
 Below is an example:

 ![Package Project Reference](docs/img/Production/PackageProjectReference.png)